 So how do you actually immerse yourself in your target languages and start answering these questions?
 Here are some tips to get you started:

 - Spend some time in a place where they speak your target language.
 This is the total immersion option, where you have no choice but to use the language every day, sink or swim.

 - Check out immersive language learning tools like FluentU.
 What makes FluentU great is the access to authentic, entertaining videos in a range of target languages.
-But better yet, each video comes with flashcards, exercises and interactive captions.
-That means you’re actively building your vocabulary while absorbing languages the way native speakers really use them.

 - Get a language exchange partner (or two, or three or ten!).
 There are several websites that can connect you to native speakers in other countries or even in your own community.
 Try these fun language exchange apps for starters!

 5. Be Okay with Being a Copycat